TianZonglin/ImageFinder/README.md

 # ImageFinder

 A server that could help you to find more interesting image repositories.
 Also, it could be an easy way to make a gallery for your image repository.

-Support look images hosted in `Github.com` and `Gitee.com`.
+Support users to look images hosted in `Github.com` and `Gitee.com`.
+You can redeploy this server to build your own service or just USE the demo website directly.

+If you want to redeploy, you need have these,

+- Node envir

 ## Description